15 Big Ones: Early recording history (1974–1975)

-Other tracks recorded in 1974 were "River Song", "Our Life, Our Love, Our Land", "Don't Let Me Go", "Barnyard Blues", early versions of "It's OK" and "Good Timin", an alternate version of "Ding Dang", and renditions of "The Battle Hymn of the Republic" and "Honeycomb".
-"Don't Let Me Go" is a song composed by Carl with lyrics by Love, while "Our Life, Our Love, Our Land" is a song written by Love that he described as an "ethnic" thing that sounded similar to "The Trader" from Holland.
-"Honeycomb" featured Brian's wife Marilyn on lead vocal.
-Only four songs have been documented as being recorded at Caribou: "Battle Hymn of the Republic", "Good Timin'", "Brian's Tune" ("Ding Dang"), and "Child of Winter".

-In November, Mike Love told Melody Maker that the band had completed "about 40 tracks" and that their next album would be completed by January 1975.
-Love reported, "Brian is very involved with the LP. ...
+In November 1974, Mike Love told Melody Maker that the band had completed "about 40 tracks" and that their next album would be completed by January 1975.
+Love reported, "Brian is very involved with the LP. [...]
 The album's a combination between Sunflower and Holland.
 It's got some of the feel that Holland had, but also sounds a bit like Sunflower in certain respects."
 The material was written by himself ("about ten" of the songs), Brian (five), Carl and Dennis ("about five" each), and Jardine ("a couple").
-The group completed a few tracks from these sessions, including "Child of Winter", but ultimately abandoned most of them.
-Released as a single at the end of December 1974, "Child of Winter" was their first record that displayed the credit "Produced by Brian Wilson" since 1966.
+The group had actually completed only a few tracks, abandoning the rest.
+Additional songs recorded in 1974 had included "River Song", "Our Life, Our Love, Our Land", "Don't Let Me Go", "Barnyard Blues", an early version of "It's OK", and a rendition of "Honeycomb".
+"Don't Let Me Go" is a song composed by Carl with lyrics by Love, while "Our Life, Our Love, Our Land" is a song written by Love that he described as an "ethnic" thing that had resembled "The Trader" from Holland.
+"Honeycomb" featured Brian's wife Marilyn on lead vocal.